What is mental health?

 What causes mental health problems?

-Often it isn’t just one of these things and sometimes there is no obvious cause.
-Whatever the reasons you might be struggling it’s important to remember that it isn’t your fault and that things can get better.
+Whatever the reasons you might be struggling, it’s not your fault and things can get better.

 The important thing is to be open and try different things until you find the things that work for you.

-How do I know when to get help with my mental health?
+How do I know when I need to get help?

 - hearing voices or seeing things that aren’t there